Vomiting Larry battles "Ferrari of the virus world"

 “In Australia the norovirus season also peaks during the winter, but this season it has gone on longer than usual and they are seeing cases into their summer,” it said in a statement.

-Norovirus dates back more than 40 years and takes its name from the U.S. city of Norwalk, Ohio, where there was an outbreak of acute gastroenteritis in school children in November 1968.
+Norovirus dates back more than 40 years and takes it name from the U.S. city of Norwalk, Ohio, where there was an outbreak of acute gastroenteritis in school children in November 1968.

-Symptoms include a sudden onset of vomiting, which can be projectile, and diarrhea, which may be profuse and watery.
+Symptoms include a sudden onset of vomiting, which can be projectile, and diarrhoea, which may be profuse and watery.
 Some victims also suffer fevers, headaches and stomach cramps.

 John Harris, an expert on the virus at Britain’s HPA, puts it simply: “Norovirus is very contagious and very unpleasant.”